vaz0550/hangman524/README.md

 ## 6. CREDITS
-- A big thumbs up to AiCore's fantastic Support Engineers and team
+- A big thumbs up to AiCore's fantastic Support Engineers and team.
-- My favourite search engine - duckduckgo
+- My favourite search engine - duckduckgo.
-- Contribution from professionals, enthusiasts and learners on various articles on websites like StackOverflow, Reddit, Python-forum.io, GitHub dev community pages
+- Contribution from professionals, enthusiasts and learners on various articles on websites like StackOverflow, Reddit, Python-forum.io, GitHub dev community pages.
 - Help from websites like askubuntu.com, stackexchange.com, superuser,com to help with my Linux system and CLI.
-- Last, but not the least, a huge help from ChatGPT to create my own Hangman gif in the Readme file.
+- A huge help from ChatGPT to create my own Hangman_game.gif, which is in this Readme file at the top.
+- tenor.com for the free downloadable gif of dancing stickman
+- Finally, me, Vaz, who wanted to make the game as user-friendly and as fun as possible.
+- Thanks for reading.